ObjectModules/deploy/[Mapping]-Settlement.md

 #Settlement

 In this section we will explain in details about _a settlement_ in our concept.
-The process of handed over as the result of _a merging_ due to an assigned parameter on _the spreading_.
+The process of handed over as end result of _a merging_ due to the assigned parameter on _a spreading_.

 _Here we do our best to explain as you might get confused.
 However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Merging]]._
 ##Basic